Information Commons Policies

 The Bartle and Science Libraries are open to the public during normal business hours (except for late night hours in Bartle).
 Borrowing privileges are extended to members of the local community for a small fee.
 For more information, see Circulation Services for Courtesy Borrowers.

 Computers in the Bartle Library and Science Library Information Commons are intended for the academic and professional use of BU faculty, staff, and students.
-Guest access to computers is limited to four Community Access PCs in Bartle Library and two Community Access PCs in the Science Library, on a space available basis.
+Guest access to computers is limited to four Community Access PCs in Bartle Library, one Community Access PCs in the Science Library, and one Community Access PC in the UDC Library-Information Commons, on a space available basis.
 A valid picture ID and a completed Library Guest Computer Account User Agreement are required to obtain a guest account.
 Accounts may only be used in the issuing library.

 Accounts are issued for a two-hour period.
 After two hours, you may be asked to relinquish your workstation if patrons are waiting to use computers.